Open source has never been stronger

 “But of course the new kids are doing that,” you say.

 Well, it’s not just the upstarts.
 Old-school enterprises like Home Depot host code on GitHub, while financial services companies like Capital One go even further, sponsoring open source events to help foster community around their proliferating projects.

 Or for an even more dramatic example of old-school embracing new lessons, consider that the Los Angeles Department of Transportation spawned the Open Mobility Foundation, with open source software designed to help manage the scooters, bikes, drones, rideshare, and autonomous vehicles zipping around cities.

 So, again, not everybody is doing it.
 Not yet.
-But far more organizations are involved in open source today than were back in 2008, when Whitehurst made his plea for greater enterprise involvement.
+But far more organisations are involved in open source today than were back in 2008, when Whitehurst made his plea for greater enterprise involvement.
 Such involvement is happening both at the elite level (public clouds) and in more mainstream ways, ushering in a golden era of open source.